51 Sights in Zurich, Switzerland (with Map and Images)

 Wikipedia: Stiftung SAPA, Schweizer Archiv der Darstellenden Künste (DE), Website

-The Moulage Museum of the University of Zurich contains one of the world's largest collections of moulages.
-It was built between 1918 and 1948.
+The Moulagen Museum of the University of Zurich comprises one of the world's largest collection of moulagen.
+It was created between 1918 and 1948.
 The collection is a cultural asset of national importance.

 The Ethnographic Museum of the University of Zurich is the third oldest ethnological museum of Switzerland.
 Owner of its collections since 1914 is the University of Zurich.
 The main fields of the museum's activities are the maintenance of the collections, research, teaching and public relations.